-We’ve been working through this in the Collective as well.
 Everyone’s KPIs are different.
 For some of you, it may be ads or affiliate marketing, while for some of you it may be emails or clients.

 You need to know these KPIs in order to truly grow your business.
 If we don’t know what our KPIs are, we are just playing a guessing game in our marketing.

 The last thing I would love for you to do in your business during the “off-season” is to take a break.